Setting boundaries gives you control over your life and your time, and protects you from manipulation and doing things you don’t want to do.

 - Be helpful and caring, but use common sense.

-- For good boundaries it is enough to be firm, but not aggressive.
+- To set boundaries, be firm, but not aggressive.

 - Refuse to be manipulated.